xathon/MSCS-Discord-Bot/README.md

 This bot uses [MSCS](https://github.com/MinecraftServerControl/mscs/) to control multiple Minecraft servers (henceforth referred to as worlds) running on the same system via Discord using Slash commands.

-Currently, a Discord server has exactly one world attached to it, but a world can have multiple Discord servers.
-This might get changed in the future to allow a Discord server to control multiple worlds.
+One Discord server can have multiple worlds.
+Once that is the case, the world name must be supplied with the command (though there is autocompletion).

 ## Features
 - Starting, restarting or stopping a world